 Many studies have come out about beer over the years and the overwhelming conclusion is: “beer is good for you.”
-Granted, you can’t drink 10 of ‘em and expect it to be beneficial.
-But 1 or 2 or 3 day is actually gonna help.
-So now you can feel good about the aprés ski beer or 3 at the hill.
+Granted, you can’t drink ten of ‘em and expect it to be beneficial.
+But one or two or three a day is actually gonna help.
+So now you can feel good about the aprés ski beer or three at the hill.

 #10 – STRONGER BONES: